rickballard/CoCiviumBackUp/README.md

 <img src="./assets/icons/how-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **HOW:** Listen widely (everyday people + experts).
 Co-write an open, ever-green CoConstitution.
 Run fast policy loops.
 Evidence over hype.
 Functional ethics with real accountability.

-This Github repo aggregates ALL the available wisdom, to turn **your good ideas** into deployable upgrades for organizations (especially government institutions), who wish to serve a fair and just society.
-While doing this, we co-evolve an open-access CoConstitution which gently adjusts to emerging lifestyles and regulatory needs, using "ethical intent" reputations, responsible accountability, smart processes and evidential policies (based on verifiable truths); no coercion, no deep-state, no kings.
+This Github repo aggregates ALL the available wisdom, to turn **your good ideas** into vibe-coded upgrade packages for governments and organizations, auto-shipping them to society's administrators as they attempt to save Democracy.
+While doing this, we co-evolve an open-access CoConstitution which uses your ideas to gently adjust itself to better fit emerging lifestyles and regulatory needs.
+We also use "ethical intent" reputations, responsible accountability, smart processes and evidential policies (based on verifiable truths); no coercion, no deep-state, no kings.

 **Contribute via any input channel:**